 The island nation of Malta is a popular destination for expatriates as well as international businesses.
 If your company is planning to expand operations to Malta, you’ll probably want to relocate a talented group of existing employees and hire some new team members abroad.
 While working in Malta certainly comes with its advantages, you’ll need to ensure that any foreign employees you hire have the appropriate visas and permits to do so legally.

 If you’re not sure how to get a work visa in Malta, you run the risk of operational delays and even fees if your company is noncompliant with the local laws and regulations.
-When you choose to work with a reputable global PEO like Globalization Partners, we’ll help you set your business up for success from day one of your expansion.

 What Types of Work Visas Are Available to Foreign Workers in Malta?